bornoflightning/nodePractice/README.md

 <a name = 'usage' /></a>
 ### Usage

-    answers a few basic questions about your project to create a professional README file
+    answer questions to create file

 <a name = 'contributing' /></a>